alphahex99/Supcom2Cards/README.md

 * Titan: Movement speed and jump height increased at the cost of some HP
 * TML: Shoot pairs of bullets that ignore gravity and travel in straight lines at the cost of your ATKSPD
 * Training: +25% HP and +25% DMG when you don't know what else to pick
-* Veterancy: Every enemy kill permanently boosts your DMG/HP by 15% (+100% max per card)
+* Veterancy: Every enemy kill permanently boosts your DMG/HP by 20% (+100% max per card)

 ## Changelog

+#### v1.2.3
+* Fixed block meter not being full on round start with Dynamic Power Shunt
+* Cards renamed: Knockback -> Quantum Force Blast
+* Rebalanced: Quantum Force Blast (-25% DMG)

 #### v1.2.2
 * Cards added: Fatboy, Fistoosh, Knockback
 * Rebalanced: Stacked Cannons (AutoFire disabled)

 #### v1.2.1
-* Fixed block meter not being full on round start with Dynamic Power Shunt
 * Rebalanced: Super Triton (no longer stackable)
 * Rebalanced: Quantum Sponge (60% -> 75%)